rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Microsoft_Teams/help.md

 * **Know the Blast Radius** - More often than not with phishing attacks, where there’s one email, there’s many.
 Quickly find all users affected by the same campaign.
 * **Eliminate the Threat** - Once a phishing message is verified, automatically remove that message from every inbox in your organization.
 * **Rapidly Respond** - Every second wasted adds more risk to your environment.
-Rather than hopping from tool to tool to respond, take action directly from Slack or Microsoft Teams.
+Rather than hopping from tool to tool to respond, take action directly from Microsoft Teams.

 # Requirements